 In an attempt to address the issue, the European Commission adopted a legislative proposal on 8 November 2017 to amend the EU rules for access to the international market for coach and bus services.
 The proposal is part of its ‘Europe on the Move’ package, which aims to modernise European mobility and transport.
-The rapporteur published his draft report on 15 June 2018, and the Parliament’s Committee on Transport and Tourism is expected to vote on it in the coming months.
+The European Parliament adopted its position on the proposal on 14 February 2019.
+However, interinstitutional negotiations cannot yet begin, as the Council has not reached a common position on the file.

 |Proposal for a regulation of the European Parliament and of the Council amending Regulation (EC) No 1073/2009 on common rules for access to the international market for coach and bus services|

 |Rapporteur:||Roberts Zīle (ECR, Latvia)||2017/0288 (COD)|

 |Luis de Grandes Pascual (EPP, Spain)

 João Pimenta Lopes (GUE/NGL, Portugal)